Over 50, changes to a woman’s body bring health challenges

 … which is why a woman over 50 should consider a supplement

-That supplement should include flavonoids, which are as important to health as vitamins and minerals.
-And it should include Omega 3, soy isoflavones, and the nutrients that promote positive gene expression – like lutein, lycopene, beta carotene, betaine, extra B vitamins and vitamin D. A simple one-a day multivitamin just isn’t enough.
+NutriShield boosts the level of the nutrients with the biggest impact on health and healthy ageing.
+So it include flavonoids, Omega 3, soy isoflavones, and the nutrients that promote positive gene expression – like lutein, lycopene, beta carotene, betaine, extra B vitamins and vitamin D.

-The one-page summary of the ideal, modified MIND diet does include a health supplement called NutriShield Premium, which supplies all these extra nutrients.
+Consequently, my one-page summary of the ideal, enhanced MIND diet does include NutriShield Premium, which supplies all these extra nutrients.
 Independent laboratory tests show it has a very powerful ant-inflammatory and antioxidant effect (see results here).

 It doesn’t include iron because iron supplements are NOT recommended for women past the menopause, as too much iron can cause liver and heart damage.
 [Iron supplementation is generally not recommended for men of any age, because too much iron is pro-inflammatory for them.]

 NutriShield also includes optimum levels of B vitamins and vitamins D3 and K2 and helps you reach the sort of levels of nutrients in the research.